digitarhythm/ViewllerJS/README.md

 $ viewller -r [rollback No.]
 ```

-- The port number to be used is
+- It is set by searching for a port number that can be used after port 5000.

 Development environment
 [Application directory]/config/develop.json

 Production environment
 [Application directory]/config/default.json

-Set it with.
-The default port is 5001 in the development environment.
-The production environment is 5000.

 - Launch runserver in development and production environment.
 Immediately after creating the application, "Sorry mode" is turned on.
 In this state, when you browse the production environment, "underconstruction" is displayed.
 This page can be customized.
 ```